Tuesday, September 10, 2024

 by the patience of this battered martyr.

-humans
+we humans

-hike climb nibble swim swarm
+hike climb swim swarm

-gone as quick as we generate,
+gone so quick, quick as we generate,

-specks in the gales of erosion
+mere specks to the gales

-of the cliff’s dreams.
+of erosion of the cliff’s dreams.

 maybe it cries for us

-insular in empathy,
+insular in unheard empathy,

 each tear a foamy splash,

-tons and tons in a lifetime,
+tons and tons of tears in a lifetime,

-so much heaviness
+so much heaviness,

-but the sadness remains,
+but still the sadness remains,

-duly unremittent,
+duly unremittent, justice-bound,

 invincible.